-This interview with Zia Mody is part of the Asia program’s Women You Should Know in India Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.
+This interview with Zia Mody is part of the Asia program’s Women's Voices From the Indo-Pacific Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.

 Zia J. Mody, Co–Founder and Managing Partner of AZB & Partners, is one of India’s foremost corporate attorneys.
 She began her career as a corporate associate in the New York office of Baker & McKenzie, where she worked for five years before moving to India to establish the Chambers of Zia Mody, which became AZB & Partners in 2004.
 The Firm has offices in Mumbai, Delhi, Bangalore, and Pune with an integrated team of approximately 500 legal professionals.
 Zia is widely acknowledged for her expertise, ranking first in Fortune India’s ‘India’s 50 Most Powerful Women in Business’ list in 2018 and 2019, on which she has consistently ranked in the top ten since 2011.
 Previously, Zia has been appointed as Deputy Chairman (2013-2021) and Independent Non–Executive Director (2006-2021) of the HSBC Asia Pacific Board, a special invitee of the Ministry of Corporate Affairs to the Competition Law Review Committee, constituted to review the need for amendments to the Competition Act, and Vice President and Member of the London Court of International Arbitration, amongst other honors.